CSE512-16S/a3-arushi3/README.md

 *  **Variable Selection** - Variable selectors had to be dynamic to support 1,2,3 variable plotting.
 The drop down menus were implemented to stay active only where the respective radio button was checked.
 Menu items were populated manually and updated the svg on change.
 *  **Interactions**  - There were 2 mouseover ineractions - one over circles which showed the information contained in each point and increased in size and another over paths which highlighted by increasing their size and opacityand showed an arrow for direction.
 Zooming in by scrolling or touchpad was also implemented.

-Classic multi-dimensional scaling, variable selection, mouseover interactions and zooming took the least time since they were standard procedures(1-2 hours each).
+Classic multi-dimensional scaling, variable selection, mouseover interactions, data formatting and zooming took the least time since they were standard procedures(1-2 hours each).
 Obtaining the distance matrix, removing overlaps and dynamics coloring according to variables took the most time since I formulated the algorithm on my own(2-3 hrs each).
+Styling and writing the summary took another 1-2 hours.